dublado/csabapalfi.github.io/_posts/2014-01-27-reactive-and-buses-for-mobile.md

 ---
 title: "Reactive programming and message buses for mobile"
-summary: "Reactive programming and message buses for mobile by Maciej Matyjas"
 ---

 I attended a [Mobile Web Meetup](http://www.meetup.com/mobile_web/events/156458162/) yesterday organized by Matt Pearce from Cognizant.